tomas/skull/README.md

 Skull
 ======

-Skull is a Bash framework that provides an object-oriented-like interface for writing shell scripts, or just for working on the terminal.
+Skull is a Bash framework that provides an object-oriented-like interface for writing shell scripts or working on the terminal.

 In the process of developing [Prey][1] I ended up having lots of functions that were not really part of its core logic.
 So I decided to pack them altogether and turn them into a framework of their own.